 - Reserve accommodation – Students can apply for on campus accommodation or choose to live in private accommodation off campus.
 Further information is available on the Accommodation page.
 Once you have been issued with a UL student ID number you are eligible to apply for on-campus accommodation.
 ID numbers are issued with your offer letters.

 - Select provisional modules.
 Students can download a copy of the ECTS booklet, which contains descriptions of all available modules.
 Students will need to select their modules in conjunction with the Academic Coordinators at their home university.

 - Book flights to arrive at UL in time for Orientation Week.
 This is a two-day programme that takes place before week 1.

 We provide complimentary airport collection on Monday and Tuesday of orientation week.

 Monday 15th and Tuesday 16th January 2018 for students beginning studies in the spring.

 To sign up for airport collection, just fill in our airport collection form.
 Our deadline for completing this form is December 15th 2017.

 Immigration and Medical Insurance Information

 All International Exchange Students are required to register with the Garda Immigration Services within 2 weeks of arrival in Ireland and will be issued with a Garda National Immigration Bureau (GNIB) Card.
 There is a fee of €300 for this card.
 Medical insurance for non-EU nationals is a compulsory requirement when applying for the GNIB Card.
-Students attending the University of Limerick can purchase a medical insurance policy online at a cost of €120 through the UL International Student Payments Service webpage.
-Simply choose the option for Medical Insurance - 1 year (EUR120).
-As an International Exchange Student, there is no requirement to pay any other fees on this page.
+Students attending the University of Limerick can purchase a medical insurance policy online at a cost of €120 through O'Driscoll O'Neil at www.odon.ie/ul.
 Other companies providing private medical insurance in Ireland include AVIVA, Laya-healthcare and VHI Healthcare.